Eight ways to increase female libido

 Reduce stress levels

 “Stress can cause chronic exhaustion, which can lower a woman’s sexual desire,” says Prof. Davis.
 The resulting stress hormones, adrenaline and cortisol, can also lower arousal by putting you in a fight or flight state, where your brain thinks you’re in danger.
 It’s hard to feel sexy when you feel that way.
-Relationship stress can also cause emotional tension and distance which may spike stress hormones and reduce sexual arousal.
+Relationship stress can also cause emotional tension and distance that may spike stress hormones and reduce sexual arousal.

 Plan a short break